mehdidc/datainstall/README.md

 first, you need to build the Docker image (once), then you can launch it.

 ### building docker image:

 > docker build -t ramp . | tee log

 ### launch and use an instance :

-> docker run -i ramp -t
+> docker run -v -t -i ramp